 Last weekend, I went out on a photo date with Madison, and came home swooning.
 In a world where camera bags largely take the form of backpacks, shoulder sling bags, and messenger bags, finding a vessel to transport camera gear is notoriously difficult for women who would rather carry something that appears more feminine.

 That is the problem identified by Michele Ng, a former marketing executive who founded Aide de Camp with the intent of producing attractive camera bags for busy and active women.
 The result is a collection of bags that, on the surface, resemble purses or totes that a woman would be proud to flaunt on her shoulder, yet on the inside are padded and structured to keep expensive camera gear safe.
-I took Madison, one of Aide de Camp’s flagship bags, on a test run and was very pleasantly surprised with the results.
+I took, on a test run and was very pleasantly surprised with the results.

 Aide de Camp’s products impress from the moment you open their packaging.
 Instead of the distinctly unstylish cardboard and bubble wrapped items we’ve come to expect from most other retailers, the Madison camera bag arrived at my doorstep in a sturdy black cardboard box and black fabric pouch, both totally solid enough to reuse in other ways.
 It was like unwrapping a Christmas present, and it set the tone for the pretty, yet functional, product inside.